Go back to all articles

 UAT is one of the most important non-functional tests as it helps determine if a system is compliant with the acceptance criteria, prepare it for release, and offer people an opportunity to examine the software and rate the efficiency of its performance.

-To launch a well-performing software, consider reaching out to PFLB for acceptance testing services.
+To launch a well-performing software, consider reaching out to PFLB for acceptance and load testing services.
 We work with a wide range of testing tools like Jira, Redmine, TestLink, TFS, and others to offer continuous quality assurance assistance to small-, medium-, and large-scale projects.

 Take a look at our portfolio to see the cases our team has already handled.
 To discuss your future project with the testing team — leave us a message.